kongotron/Media_Automation/README.md

 # Media_Automation
-Instrucctions and code snippets in order to automate your media collection.
+Instructions and code snippets in order to automate your media collection.

 Network Infrastructure.
 The way my media device are setup are as follows